-Once payments were made, Massaro and his accomplices claimed there were more items than expected in the original quote, consequently raising the price.
+Once payments were made, Massaro and his co-conspirators claimed there were more items than expected in the original quote, consequently raising the price.
 Massaro also claimed the total weight of the goods was more than stated in the binding quote, piling on even higher fees.
 According to OIG, this could add thousands of dollars to the bill.

 In these instances, customers did not receive their property until all fees were paid.
 Victims of the scheme were instructed that additional storage fees would apply until all payments were received.
 Threats of auctioning off property were made to pressure the customer to pay.

 This investigation was part of DOT-OIG’s Operation Boxed Up, which is a national investigative initiative to locate, identify, and prosecute interstate household goods movers who are defrauding consumers.
 DOT-OIG is conducting this investigation with the FBI, IRS Criminal Investigations, and Department of Labor OIG, with assistance from FMCSA.